Catddly/Seagull-Engine/README.md

 ## ToDo

 - Simple Scripting System (Native Scripting and may be C#)
-- ECS
+- ECS (√)
-- ImGui for Editor
+- ImGui for Editor (√)
 - Little Particle System
 - PBR Rendering  (√)
-- Easy to use Editor
 - 2D Renderer branch for 2D branch
+- Multi-Thread System (Including Task System and Some advanced techs)
+- Physics
+- User exposed rendering system (like the scriptable render pipelines?)

 Also see ISSUE.md to gain more details.